Optimizing your practice

 Where to focus your efforts to better retain clients

 There is a strong sense of loyalty from investors toward traditional financial advisors.
-A recent study1 from Vanguard provides critical insights as to how advisors can utilize their skills to retain clients.
+A study1 from Vanguard provides critical insights as to how advisors can utilize their skills to retain clients.

 Human-advised investors have substantially less time, ability, and willingness to manage their financial lives.
 Only 39% of investors with human advisors report having sufficient time to manage their financial affairs compared to 63% for digitally advised investors.
 On top of that, they are less than half as likely to have either the willingness or ability to manage their investments.
 Understanding these features of human-advised clients lets advisors know how best to interact with investors.